What is the Weather Like in Vanuatu in January?

 The Best Places to Visit in Vanuatu in January

-One of the things we love about Vanuatu is that it never feels overwhelming, even in January, you'll find it refreshingly uncrowded compared to other South Pacific hotspots.
-That said, January is school holiday time for locals, so you might notice a bit more buzz around popular spots, especially on Efate.
+One of the things we love about Vanuatu is that it never feels overwhelming.
+Even in January, you'll find it refreshingly uncrowded.
+That said, January is school holiday time for locals, so you might notice a bit more buzz around natural attractions and beaches.

-While every island has its charms in January, we're big fans of Efate as your home base during this time of year.
-Being home to the capital, Port Vila, it's the most accessible island with the best range of accommodation, restaurants and transport options, which really comes in handy during the wetter months.
+While every island has its charms in January, Efate makes a great home base during this time of year, only becoming "busy" on cruise ship days.
+Being home to the capital, Port Vila, it's the most accessible island with the best range of accommodation, restaurants and transport options, most of which have availability unlike the more popular months of the year.

 Don't write off Vanuatu's outer islands just yet, though.
-If weather and transport align, Tanna is a standout choice for adventurous souls, we can't get enough of Mount Yasur, one of the world's most accessible active volcanoes.
+If weather and transport align, Tanna is a standout choice for adventurous souls.
+We can't get enough of Mt Yasur, one of the world's most accessible active volcanoes.
 The rich kastom culture and dramatic landscapes there are simply unforgettable.

-Learn more about where to go in The Best Islands to Visit in Vanuatu LINK#TT022.
+Learn more about where to go in The Best Islands to Visit in Vanuatu.

 January Packing List for Vanuatu